dschinkel/social-networking-kata/Readme.md

          Bob - Damn!
 We lost!
 (2 minutes ago)
          Alice - I love the weather today (5 minutes ago)
 ```
+# Notes
+The Domain Logic is using [JS factory functions](https://medium.com/javascript-scene/javascript-factory-functions-with-es6-4d224591a8b1) which uses JS Closure.
+I Could have uses classes, but this is just my preference for katas; keep it simple.

+I have also demonstrated a couple different styles:
+- `publishing.spec.js` shows Gherkin in the tests (_without_ the Cucumber framework due to lack of time)
+- `timeline.spec.js` shows the behavior without Gherkin but still gets the behavior across to the reader

 # Getting Started
 - `yarn` - install dependencies